IamKoN/SystemModelingDemos/README.md

 # SystemModeling

-Several examples of different complex systems being modeled
+Several examples of modeling and simulating different complex systems